 Metro-North provides service from Grand Central Terminal in New York City to Poughkeepsie, about 20 miles south of Bard.
 For Poughkeepsie station taxi service: 845-473-7600.

-The Fisher Center utilizes golf carts to assist patrons with disabilities between the parking lot and venue.
-Golf carts cannot run during lightning or other dangerous weather.
-If the carts are not running, please request assistance from a parking attendant, and a staff member will escort you.
-Golf cart transportation is not available for all events at the Avery Arts Center or Olin Hall, please call 845-758-7900 for information.
+Golf carts are utilized at the Fisher Center and Olin Hall to assist patrons with mobility issues between the parking lot and the venue.
+Golf carts cannot run during a thunderstorm or other dangerous weather.
+If the carts are not running, please request assistance from a parking attendant, and a staff member will escort you to the theater.
+Golf carts are not available at the Avery Arts Center.

 Electric Vehicle Charging Station